jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 # browser-explorer-server

+This feature is provided by `@jsenv/core` which exports a function called `startBrowserExplorerServer`.<br />

-This is a server dynamically serving self executing file for every file of your project.<br />
+The function starts a server dynamically serving self executing file for every file of your project.<br />
 It is fast because transpiled files are cached on your filesystem.<br />

-This feature is provided by `@jsenv/core` which exports a function called `startBrowserExplorerServer`.<br />

 This documentation explains how to use `startBrowserExplorerServer` inside a project.